mgcooper/icemodel/test/README.md

 9. `run_benchmark_suite(...)`
    - Use for the formal benchmark suite under `test/benchmarks/`.
    - This is separate from formal perf regression and does not use baselines.
+   - The benchmark suite is intended to explain where runtime is spent, not just compare alternative implementations in isolation.
+   - Sampling-error warnings from the MATLAB perf framework are not test failures; they indicate that a microbenchmark stayed noisy at the current sampling budget even though the benchmark itself remained valid.
    - Benchmark-specific interpretation notes should live with the benchmark file itself when the timing result motivated a code choice.
    - The rename/round history is reconciled into `RenameRoundTest.m` rather